MELTRIC Switch-Rated Plugs & Receptacles

 Voltage testing is not required.
 Visible contact separation proves the power is off.

-√ Plug & play simplicity allows any qualified employee to quickly connect and disconnect generators and other electrical equipment.
+√ Plug & play simplicity allows any qualified worker to quickly connect and disconnect generators and other electrical equipment.

 Specially trained electrical workers are not required for load making/breaking.
 Downtime related to equipment change-outs can be reduced by up to 50%.